koserLeos/bind9/doc/arm/load-balance.inc.rst

 Load balancing distributes client service requests across a group of server machines, to reduce the overall load on any one server.
-There are many ways to achieve load balancing: one fairly primitive method is to use :ref:`zone file<zone_file>` features (such as MX records, SRV records, and multiple A records), but it is also possible to take advantage of built-in BIND 9 features such as GeoIPs within :any:`acl` blocks, :any:`view` blocks, and the :ref:`rrset-order<rrset_ordering>` statement.
+There are many ways to achieve load balancing:

+   - Client-side method is to use DNS records with support for load-balancing (such as MX records, SRV records).
+   - Tailored-response method, which takes advantage of built-in BIND 9 features such as GeoIPs within :any:`acl` blocks, :any:`view` blocks to send different clients tailored responses.
+   - last resort option, `rrset-order` and :any:`sortlist` features in BIND.

 Each approach is described in the following sections and the limits to each are identified.

 .. note::
    Often DNS answers sent to clients need to react to changing